2016 Northwestern State Demons football team

 The 2016 Northwestern State Demons football team represented Northwestern State University as a member of the Southland Conference during the 2016 NCAA Division I FCS football season.
 Led by fourth-year head coach Jay Thomas, the Demons compiled an overall record of 1–10 with a mark of 0–9 in conference play, placing last out of 11 teams in the Southland.
 Northwestern State played home games at Harry Turpin Stadium in Natchitoches, Louisiana.

-Previous season

-The Demons finished the season 4–7, 4–5 in Southland play to finish in a three-way tie for fifth place.